 Marc Kinnaird has been involved with helping to run and facilitate the use of the MyTPE throughout these different teams and kindly provided some words about how the sites are used and how they benefit from them:

 MyTPE gives all our different WRU departments a central point for their coaches, players and members of staff to connect and interact with each other on a user-friendly platform.
 Our age group teams have very “closed” sites for the coaches and players to interact and share analysis information within, but we also have a site for our referees in Wales, which is much more of an “open” national site.
 The site has 500 users in it, and gives us a central location for easily sharing the latest best practices and information to our referees.

 The biggest benefit for our players is that they have an easy review process to use for bettering themselves.
 Josh Bryan from AnalysisPro is always at the end of the phone if we ever need any support or guidance on how best to use the different tools available within a MyTPE site.

-So, we would like to say a big thanks to the WRU for continuing to use both AP Viewer and MyTPE to assist and support multiple teams within the WRU, from the 1st XV down to the Academies, Referees and Coach Educators.
+So, we would like to say a big thanks to the WRU for continuing to use both AP Viewer and MyTPE to assist and support multiple teams within the WRU with their analysis and feedback processes, from the 1st XV down to the Academies, Referees and Coach Educators.